You are listening to the Sean Hannity Radio Show Podcast.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour on the Sean Hannity Show.
+All right, news roundup, information overload hour on the Sean Hannity show.

 Our top story remains.

-And without repeating everything, the speech was uh to me the president's better self, principled realism he talked about.
+And without repeating everything, the speech was to me the president's better self, principled realism he talked about.

-He says he usually does not go again against his gut instinct, but there's something about being in that office that does change people.
+He says he usually does not go against his gut instinct, but there's something about being in that office that does change people.

-And after looking and studying, he addressed how number one, how this country must unite, how we have faced down evil in the past and prevailed.
+And after looking and studying, he addressed how, number one, how this country must unite, how we have faced down evil in the past and prevailed.

-We went against he went against his own instinct that this country's patience is not unlimited, is not going to be nation building, and it's up to those in the region at the end of the day.
+We went against, he went against his own instinct that this country's patience is not unlimited, is not going to be nation building, and it's up to those in the region at the end of the day.

 He will not telegraph our plans.